lukasvermeer/lukasvermeer.github.io/_pages/speaking.markdown

     image_caption: "Predictive Analytics World, Berlin (2017)"
     title: "Science"
     excerpt: "Doing science might seem straightforward, but the devil is in the details.
 I use historical narratives to illustrate the numerous practical pitfalls involved in applying the Scientific Method."
-  - image_path: /assets/images/header-statistics.webp
+  - image_path: /assets/images/action-booking-data-science-meetup-amsterdam-2017-s.webp
     image_caption: "Booking Data Science Meetup, Amsterdam (2017)"
     title: "Statistics"
     excerpt: "Statistics sounds scary, but it doesn't have to be.
 By explaining statistical concepts through compelling stories and concrete examples, I make statistics accessible for any audience."

 pricing:
-  - image_path: /assets/images/header-speaking.webp
+  - image_path: /assets/images/action-marketing-festival-ostrava-2016-1-s.webp
     image_caption: "Marketing Festival, Ostrava (2016)"
     title: "Pricing"
     excerpt: 'Speaking fee for an in-person 60-minute presentation including Q&A using existing or lightly altered content starting from &euro;10.000,- excluding VAT and travel depending on the nature of the event and the amount of travel involved.
 There is a 50% discount for virtual events.'

-press_kit:
+mediakit:
-  - image_path: /assets/images/header-presskit.webp
+  - image_path: /assets/images/header-2017-pawb7-s.webp
-    alt: ""
-    image_caption: ""
+    image_caption: "Predictive Analytics World, Berlin (2017)"
-    title: "Speaker press kit"
+    title: "Speaker media kit"
     excerpt: 'Curious to learn more about me?
 Your audience will be too!
-That is why I have prepared this speaker press kit with all the information you might need to advertise that I am speaking at your event.'
+That is why I have prepared this speaker media kit with all the information you might need to advertise that I am speaking at your event.'
-    url: "speaking/press_kit/"
+    url: "speaking/mediakit/"
-    btn_label: "Get the press kit"
+    btn_label: "Get the media kit &#8594;"
-    btn_class: "btn--primary"
+    btn_class: "btn--inverse"
 ---

 {% include feature_row id="intro" type="center" %}